-- 1) delegate the finalisation of the Council tax supplementary information, that will be published on the Council website, to the Executive Director of Corporate Services in consultation with the Leader of the Council. - 2) recommend to Council the council tax levels for 2021/2022 and additional associated matters in accordance with the statutory requirements, including the detailed information set out in section 3.2, as follows: - a) To note the council tax base applicable to the Council and to the Parish of Hetton Town Council: - b) To approve the estimated amount of the Council's aggregate gross revenue expenditure; - c) To approve the estimated amount of the Council's aggregate gross revenue income: - d) To approve the estimated amount of the Council's council tax requirement; - e) To note the precept of the Parish of Hetton Town Council; - f) To note the council tax bands applicable to the Council and to the Parish of Hetton Town Council based on the above financial information; - g) To note the precept of the Police and Crime Commissioner for Northumbria; - h) To note the provisional precept of the Tyne and Wear Fire and Rescue Authority; - i) To approve the draft total council tax levels for 2021/2022 applicable to the Council and to the Parish of Hetton Town Council including all relevant precepts; and - j) To determine that the Council's relevant basic amount of council tax for 2021/2022 is not excessive in accordance with Section 52ZB of the Local Government Finance Act 1992, which means a 5% increase to the council tax for 2021/2022.
+- delegate the finalisation of the council tax supplementary information, that will be published on the Council website, to the Executive Director of Corporate Services in consultation with the Leader of the Council. - 2) recommend to Council the council tax levels for 2022/2023 and additional associated matters in accordance with the statutory requirements, including the detailed information set out in section 3.2 of the report, as follows: - To note the council tax base applicable to the Council and to the Parish of Hetton Town Council: - b) To approve the estimated amount of the Council's aggregate gross revenue expenditure; - c) To approve the estimated amount of the Council's aggregate gross revenue income: - d) To approve the estimated amount of the Council's council tax requirement; - e) To note the precept of the Parish of Hetton Town Council; - To note the council tax bands applicable to the Council and to the Parish of Hetton Town Council based on the above financial information; - g) To note the provisional precept of the Police and Crime Commissioner for Northumbria: - h) To note the provisional precept of the Tyne and Wear Fire and Rescue Authority; - To approve the draft total council tax levels for 2022/2023 applicable to the Council and to the Parish of Hetton Town Council including all relevant precepts; and - j) To determine that the Council's relevant basic amount of council tax for 2022/2023 is not excessive in accordance with Section 52ZB of the Local Government Finance Act 1992, which means a 3% increase to the council tax for 2022/2023.

-Is the decision consistent with the Budget/Policy Framework?
-Yes If not, Council approval is required to change the Budget/Policy Framework Suggested reason(s) for Decision: To comply with legal requirements, in order to determine the council tax requirement and the applicable basic council tax for 2021/2022.
-Alternative options to be considered and recommended to be rejected: There are no alternative options recommended for approval.
-Impacts analysed: Equality Privacy Sustainability Crime and Disorder Is the Decision consistent with the Council's Co-operative Values?
-Yes Is this a "Key Decision" as defined in the Constitution?
-Yes Is it included in the 28 day Notice of Decisions?
-Yes
+If not, Council approval is required to change the Budget/Policy Fran Suggested reason(s) for Decision: ICWOIR To comply with legal requirements, in order to determine the council tax reand the applicable basic council tax for 2022/2023. equirement Alternative options to be considered and recommended to be rejecte There are no alternative options recommended for approval. d: Impacts analysed: Equality Privacy Sustainability Crime and Disord der 🗸 der ✓ Ye Equality Privacy Sustainability Crime and Disord

-CABINET - 9 FEBRUARY 2021
+CABINET - 8 FEBRUARY 2022

-REVENUE BUDGET AND PROPOSED COUNCIL TAX 2021/2022
+REVENUE BUDGET AND PROPOSED COUNCIL TAX 2022/2023